 - Progression of PROM, to AAROM, to AROM to normalize ROM.
 Progress slowly as tolerated.
-Careful not to over exert direct passive tension on the repair: - Horizontal abduction - External rotation at multiple angles (45, 75, 90 degrees) - Functional internal rotation only as needed - Initiate posterior capsule stretching cross body adduction stretching as needed - No rotator cuff strengthening exercises.
+Careful not to over exert direct passive tension on the repair: - o Horizontal abduction - o External rotation at multiple angles (45, 75, 90 degrees) - o Functional internal rotation only as needed - Initiate posterior capsule stretching cross body adduction stretching as needed - No rotator cuff strengthening exercises.
 May do scapular, back, and biceps strengthening with light resistance